jmartin82/mmock/README.md

-# NOTE
+# NOTE from jdietrich-tc
-I am maintaining all of my changes to this fork in the [jcd-all](https://github.com/jdietrich-tc/mmock/tree/jcd_all) branch:
+I am maintaining all of my changes to this fork in the [jcd-all](https://github.com/jdietrich-tc/mmock/tree/jcd_all) branch

 ![Mmock](/docs/logo.png "Mmock logo")
 =========